 cat(gsub("; ", "\n", res$input_problems))

-#> `age` entered as 8675309, but must be between 30 and 79
+#> `age` entered as 8675309, but must be between 30 and 79 for the PREVENT models

 #> `sbp` entered as 112358, but must be between 90 and 180